 The New Look

 The finished product looks quite different with a new skin—more contemporary!
 I particularly like the placement of the pop-up menu in the lower left and the lack of chrome on the sides.
 I’d say changing a player skin is quite easy and the results are quite good.
 You can check out the other Articulate skins from the eLearning Brothers if you’d like to learn more.
-The skins are priced at $450 each or a bundle of eight skins for $2520 (would normally be $3600 for eight).
+The eLearning Brothers use an annual subscription pricing model.
+The Full Access plan gives you access to skins, game templates and eLearning cutout people.

 If you’re using skins, tell us which ones you like in the Comments section.